 Other priorities are improving connectivity through new transport options and civic boulevards to generate pedestrian activity, creating a green network to support sustainability and delivering high-quality urban design.

 The new Fishermans Bend is taking shape in other ways with a pilot project for a green spine and cycle connection corridor along Turner Street being delivered in partnership with the City of Melbourne in the coming year.

-The University of Melbourne will be one of the precincts’ next major tenants, with Minister for Planning Richard Wynne today approving the proposal for a new Engineering and Design innovation campus.
+The University of Melbourne will be one of the precincts’ next major tenants, with planning approval achieved for a new Engineering and Design innovation campus.

 Set to open in 2025, the campus will feature world-class heavy engineering and large fabrication testing and prototyping facilities, purpose-built for the Faculty of Engineering and Information Technology and the Faculty of Architecture, Building and Planning.

 The Fishermans Bend campus will create a place for researchers, students and industry to come together for industrial-scale exploration to innovate solutions in energy, affordable housing, sustainable transport and more.

 With global firms including Boeing and Siemens already established in Fishermans Bend, the Fishermans Bend NEIC is expected to be home to at least 40,000 jobs and over 20,000 students by 2050 across key industries including aerospace, transport, defence, creative industries and clean energy.